PROFIT MARGIN: [PASS]

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
-USB's free cash flow figure is not available at this time which means an opinion cannot be rendered at this time.
+USB's free cash flow of $1.86 per share passes this test.

 PROFIT MARGIN CONSISTENCY: [PASS]

 USB's profit margin has been consistent or even increasing over the past three years (Current year: 47.85%, Last year: 47.51%, Two years ago: 43.83%), passing the requirement.
 It is a sign of good management and a healthy and competitive enterprise.

 This criterion is not critically important for companies that are not high-tech or medical stocks because they are not as R&D dependant as companies within those sectors.
 Not much emphasis should be placed on this test in USB's case.

 Unfortunately, the data is unavailable for USB.
 Hence, an opinion cannot be rendered.

 USB's trailing twelve-month Debt/Equity ratio (79.28%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.